 Clark is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clark is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Clark who work in maintenance occupations (11.43%), food service (10.34%), and sales jobs (8.89%).

-Overall, Clark’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Clark’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Clark is worth considering.

-Clark is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Clark doesn't have a public transportation system that people use for their commute.

-In terms of college education, Clark is nearly on par with the US average for all cities of 21.84%: 17.86% of adults 25 and older in Clark have a bachelor's degree or advanced degree.
+The percentage of adults in Clark who are college-educated is close to the national average for all communities of 21.84%: 17.86% of the adults in Clark have a bachelor's degree or advanced degree.

 The per capita income in Clark in 2022 was $35,170, which is upper middle income relative to South Dakota and the nation.
 This equates to an annual income of $140,680 for a family of four.
 However, Clark contains both very wealthy and poor people as well.